One of the most memorable Peanuts comic strips to me in my childhood ran roughly like this:

 Lucy (later, to Linus): You’re fat!

-Lucy: What do you mean how do I know, just look at that stomach!
+Lucy: Of course you’re fat, just look at that stomach!

 Linus: Define stomach.